 They manufacture and assemble components that form the structure of a boat as well as the interior and exterior fit out.
 They will be expected to work both individually and as part of a team.
 They understand and comply with organisational and statutory safety including sustainability requirements and can work with minimum supervision.
 They are responsible for the quality and accuracy of their work and are good communicators and problem solvers.

 Boatbuilders typically work with associated trades such as Marine Engineers and have a strong understanding of the marine industry.
 Upon successful completion of their training, the individual will be multi-skilled and thus capable of adapting to changing demands as boats become more complex; and new materials and methods are introduced.

 Share this course with someone you know...

-You have a passion for the construction, repair and restoration of wooden and fibre-reinforced plastic boats and wish to become a qualified boatbuilder.
+This one-year course is ideal if you have a passion for the construction, repair and restoration of wooden and fibre-reinforced plastic boats and want to work in the boatbuilding industry.

 Four GCSEs at grade 4, including English and maths, or a relevant Level 2 qualification.

 This highly practical course will develop the skills necessary to start a successful career in boatbuilding.
 You will cover practical woodworking, boatbuilding technology and composite manufacture, whilst working on live projects for clients.
 You will produce and fit structural boat components and work with fibre-reinforced plastics at our specialist workshops at Ponsharden.

 A highly practical course run at Ponsharden boatyard.

 This qualification is aimed at learners aged 16 and above who would like to gain the advanced knowledge and skills required to become a boatbuilder, either as part of the development phase of an apprenticeship, or as a full time student.